Capitalism versus Socialism Basics

 In general, people do not really want to pay for the costs and inefficiencies of socialism themselves, they want others to pay (like wealthy people, profitable businesses, and future generations through debt).
 When people have to pay up themselves, support for socialism diminishes quite fast.
 The appeal of socialism for most people is that they are going to get more out of socialism than they give.
 (Watch this video as an example of the common true psychology behind support of socialism, which is filled with self-delusion and cognitive dissonance.)

 You may be wondering, how would the world work without force (government)?
 That's the beauty of capitalistic freedom.
 No central planner has to figure that out.
 Capitalistic freedom calculates out a competence hierarchy in human society, which is the kind of hierarchy you want if you want things to actually work.
 For instance, I'd rather Bill Gates be free to spend his billions of dollars than him being forced to give it to politicians to spend.
 Because it is Bill Gates' money and he is likely to spend it competently.
+Where a guy like gates becomes dangerous is only if he uses his money to team up with government force.
+Otherwise, he has to spend his money in ways that are voluntary and without coercion.
 A fool and his money are soon parted; so when fools gain wealth through luck or socialism they don't hold onto it long.
 That's the beauty of capitalistic calculation.
 Absent of force (which is too often not the case in the current world) wealth flows to those who use it to allocate resources in ways that bring in more wealth.
 Everyone benefits from good economic calculation and those who do it best produce wealth.
 Wealth does not simply come from having things like ownership of land, wealth comes from productive capacity.